 While this treatment is great for all hair types, Duenas warns, "if your hair is over-processed or broken and you're not careful with the temperature of the heat, results can be catastrophic."
 When you're consulting with your stylist, be sure this is something you both discuss in depth.
 As stated above, the temperature needs to be adjusted according to your hair texture.
 Exact temperatures should come from your stylist and be specified to your unique hair identity.
 "Be sure you trust your certified stylist and have a thorough consultation beforehand," says Duenas.

 Do a Final Rinse

 After flat ironing, it's time to do a final rinse.
-Now, I know what you might be thinking.
-Why rinse the hair now that it's looking straight and smoothed out?
+We know what you might be thinking—why rinse the hair now that it's looking straight and smoothed out?
 Simply put, the solution is still on your strands.

 Use a Deep Conditioner